JamesMitofsky/Journal-Buddy/README.md

 ## 🛠️ How It Works

-1. **User Input:** Enter journal entry details into the app.
+1. **User input:** Enter journal entry details into the app.
-2. **Metadata Generation:** The app automatically formats the metadata according to a predefined and versioned structure.
+2. **Metadata formatting:** The app automatically formats the metadata according to a predefined and versioned structure.
-3. **Copy and Paste:** With the formatted metadata ready, the data is ready to go through a validation step and can be copied to the clipboard in the correct format.
+3. **Download the markdown file:** With the formatted metadata ready, the data is available to be downloaded as a markdown file (at which point the data will be validated to check for missing fields).
+4. **Visualize the results:** After doing this for several files, navigate to the Map page and view the entries on a map and search for other possible conclusions.

 ## 🚀 Getting Started

+1. Install Node & its package manager
-1. Clone the repository
+2. Clone this repository
-2. Install dependencies: `npm i`
+3. Install dependencies: `npm i`
-3. Run the app: `npm run dev`
+4. Run the app: `npm run dev`
-4. Open the browser and navigate to http://localhost:3000
+5. Open the browser and navigate to http://localhost:3000

 ## 🎯 Future Enhancements